smallstack/smallstack/docs/general/install.md

 Currently, smallstack projects run on Windows, Linux and MacOS.

 ### Prerequisites
-In order to compile, use or deploy a smallstack project you need to install the following dependencies:
+In order to compile, use or deploy a smallstack itself or a smallstack project you need to install the following dependencies:

 #### Node & NPM
 We recommend to install the current LTS version of node and the related npm version.
 Instructions can be found here: https://nodejs.org